SavvasShiangoli/neural_network_hyperparameter_tuning/README.md

 Following this the neural netowrk will then go into optimsiation refinement introducing momentum and then looking at the connection with batch size.

-After this regularisation through drop out will be introduced which can unlock more complex archtectures which naturally overfit.
+After this regularisation through dropout will be introduced which can unlock more complex archtectures which naturally overfit.

 ## Key Features